October is one of the best times to visit Salem, Massachusetts, the “witch town” known for its sinister past and spooky aura.

 Old Town Hall

-It’s 1692 and Bridget Bishop has been accused of witchcraft and is up for trial.
-You’re on the Puritan jury.
+Head back to 1692 when Bridget Bishop was accused of witchcraft and is up for trial.
+At Cry Innocent, you’ll be immersed in the experience by serving on the Puritan jury.

 You’ll hear her testimony, cross-examine the witnesses, and decide the verdict in this critically-acclaimed, interactive theatrical performance.